ProtoDef-io/node-protodef/doc/api.md

 The `path` is an array of namespace keys which select a path of namespaces to be added to the protodef object.

+### ProtoDefCompiler.addVariable(name, value)

+Adds a primitive variable type for the specified `name`, which can be dynamically updated.
+Can be refrenced in switch statements with the "/" prefix.

 ### ProtoDefCompiler.compileProtoDefSync(options = { printCode: false })

 Compile and return a `ProtoDef` object, optionaly print the generated javascript code.